-- Content, Content, Content: Content marketing is going to be one of the top digital marketing techniques for 2017.
+- Content, Content, Content: Content marketing is one of the top digital marketing techniques.
 Make sure your website sings content, you have fresh and insightful blog material, and your social media uses hashtags and keywords to excite and entice an audience.

 - Email: Wait, how did this get on the list?
 It’s not a new marketing strategy but Small Business Trends says it is still effective at increasing ROI when used smartly.
 If your customer database consists of five outdated AOL addresses, you’re missing out on a free opportunity to communicate information like product use guides, blog updates, and business announcements.
 Don’t sell – inform!